SpencerReno/Vehicle_Claim_Fraud/README.md

 ## Machine Learning
+To determine if a claim was fraudulent or not I used some machine learning models on the target column of the data.
+Three models were used in comparison to each other KNN, Random Forest, XGBoost.

+### KNN Classification Model
-Since this is a classification prediction I used Kneighbors classifier to determined if the claim was fraudlent or not based on the target column.
-First running a base knn model it produced good scores both for the training and testing in the 90s.
+First running a base knn model produced good scores both for the training and testing in the low 90s.
 After, I ran a grid search to find the best parameters for the model.
-It didnt improve much other than the training score going up from a 93 to a 94 and the testing score stayed with in the 93's.
+It didn't improve much other than the training score going up from a 93 to a 94 and the testing score stayed within the 93s.

+Train Score: 0.9409
+Testing Score: 0.9377

+### Random Forest Model
+To keep some checks within the models I ran a random forest model to compare to the knn. with similar results, the base model gave scores in the low 90s for the train and testing.
+After running the grid search the testing score increased from low 93s to high 93s.
+Not a drastic change that's worth noting.

+Train Score: 0.9423
+Testing Score: 0.9369

+### XGBoost Model
+I figured if there was any way to get higher scores than in the low 90s it would be with a boosting model.
+With the base boosting model the testing scores started in the high 93s and the training in the low 94s.
+Just like the other models, I ran a gridsearch and the results after left no change.

+Train Score: 0.9416
+Testing Score: 0.9364